Board of Directors

 Dale Wolf has served as a director since 2013 and as chairman of the board since 2017.
 Mr. Wolf has served as president and chief executive officer from 2016 to 2019, and executive chairman from 2015 to 2016, of One Call Care Management, and has been the president and chief executive officer of DBW Healthcare, Inc. since 2014.
 Mr. Wolf served as the executive chairman of Correctional Healthcare Companies, Inc., a national provider of correctional health care solutions, from 2012 to 2014.
 From 2005 to 2009, Mr. Wolf served as chief executive officer of Coventry Health Care, Inc., a diversified national health care company, and served as the executive vice president, chief financial officer, and treasurer of Coventry Health Care, Inc. from 1996 to 2004.
 Mr. Wolf was also a member of the board of directors of Correctional Healthcare Companies, Inc. from 2012 to 2014, a member of the board of directors of Coventry Healthcare, Inc. from 2005 to 2009, and a member of the board of directors of Catalyst Health Solutions, Inc. from 2003 to 2012.
 Mr. Wolf graduated from Eastern Nazarene College with a Bachelor of Arts degree in Mathematics, with honors, and from the MIT Sloan School Senior Executive Program.
 He is also a fellow in the Society of Actuaries since 1979.

 Gov. Garrey E. Carruthers was elected to the board in 2012.
-Gov. Carruthers has served as chancellor since 2015 and as president since 2013 of New Mexico State University.
+Gov. Carruthers was appointed as a Commissioner of the New Mexico Ethics Commission in 2019.
+Gov. Carruthers has served as chancellor from 2015 to 2018 and as president from 2013 to 2018 of New Mexico State University.
 Prior to that, he served as the dean of the College of Business of New Mexico State University, a position he assumed in 2003.
 From 2006 to 2013, he also served as New Mexico State University’s vice president for economic development, and since 2009 has been the director of the University’s Pete V. Domenici Institute.
 Gov. Carruthers was the president and chief executive officer of Cimarron Health Plan in New Mexico from 1993 to 2003.
 From 1987 to 1990, he served a term as the governor of the state of New Mexico, and from 1981 to 1984 served as assistant secretary of the U.S. Department of the Interior.
 Gov. Carruthers holds a Ph.D. in economics from Iowa State University.

 Daniel Cooperman was elected to the board in 2013.
 Mr. Cooperman is director and audit committee chairman of Zoox, Inc. He served as senior vice president, general counsel, and secretary of Apple Inc. from 2007 to 2009, and senior vice president, general counsel, and secretary of Oracle Corporation from 1997 to 2007.
 Mr. Cooperman was of counsel with the law firm DLA Piper LLP from 2014 to 2016, of counsel to Bingham McCutchen, LLP from 2010 to 2014 and partner of McCutchen, Doyle, Brown & Enersen, LLP from 1977 to 1997.
 Mr. Cooperman has been a lecturer at Stanford Law School since 2010 and a fellow at Arthur and Toni Rembe Rock Center for Corporate Governance, Stanford Law School and Graduate School of Business since 2012.
 Mr. Cooperman currently serves as a member of the board of directors of Liffey Thames Group, LLC dba Discovia since 2011, a member of the board of directors of Nanoscale Components Inc. since 2012, and ex-chairman and a member of the board of directors of Second Harvest Food Bank of Santa Clara and San Mateo Counties since 2010.
 Mr. Cooperman served as a member of the board of directors of LegalZoom.Com from 2012 until its change of control in 2014.
 Mr. Cooperman graduated summa cum laude with highest distinction in Economics from Dartmouth College, then attended Stanford University’s Graduate School of Business and School of Law, receiving both his M.B.A. and J.D. from Stanford.